-We show you how to install Telegram on Ubuntu 18.04 LTS (and up) in 4 different ways.
+Learn how to install Telegram on Ubuntu 18.04 LTS (and up) four different ways.

-Just so no one is sat mouthing “What is Telegram?” at their screen, i’ll remind you that Telegram messenger is a free, full-featured, and increasingly popular WhatsApp alternative with server-side encryption and data privacy at its core.
+No one should be sat mouthing “What is Telegram?” at their screen as the Telegram messenger is a free, full-featured, and increasingly popular WhatsApp alternative with server-side encryption and data privacy at its core.

 - Send text, photos, audio and video clips